|Rating:||8.7 / 10|

 If using this unit in ‘squeeze’ mode be careful of cross contamination

 The Sawyer Mini is one of the smallest and lightest physical filters on the market

 Disclosure: We may earn a small commission, at no additional expense to you, if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!

 If you have used the Sawyer Mini Water Filter or have questions, we’d like to hear from you.
 Post your comment or question below

 Sawyer makes a range of water filtration products

 Sawyer Mini kit which includes the filter, “squeeze bottle”, drinking straw, and cleaning syringe

 Sawyer Mini attached to a 3 litre Osprey water bladder

-Inline Saywer Mini (black in colour) which has been part of my kit for over 12 months.
+Inline Saywer Mini (black in colour) which I used as part of my kit for over 12 months.
 This filter is so small and light that you tend not to notice that its there

 Sucking on a Saywer Mini.
 The inline filter does reduce the natural flow of a hydration bladder but once the filter is wet its relatively easy to use